A composite generalization of Ville's martingale theorem using e-processes: Line-crossing inequalities and a composite SLLN

 Consider any $\Pcal$ that satisfies the conditions of Theorem~\ref{T_LLN}: it contains distributions having a finite mean and satisfying the uniform integrability condition~\eqref{T_LLN_eq1}.
-The composite strong law states that $\mu^*(A_{\textnormal{div}})=0$, meaning that the ``erratic'' sequences --- those on which the empirical averages do not converge to a limit --- form a $\mu^*$-nullset.
+The composite strong law states that $\outerLocal(A_{\textnormal{div}})=0$, meaning that the ``erratic'' sequences --- those on which the empirical averages do not converge to a limit --- form a $\outerLocal$-nullset.
 Theorem~\ref{T_e_process} in turn constructs an explicit e-process $(E_t)_{t \in \N_0}$ --- a nonnegative process such that $\E_\P[ E_\tau ] \leq 1$ for any $\P \in \Pcal$ and stopping time $\tau$ --- that grows to infinity on any erratic sequence.
 Further, $(\mathbf{1}_{\{E_t > 1/\alpha\}})_{t \in \N_0}$ yields a level-$\alpha$ sequential test for the null hypothesis that the empirical average of the observations converges to some limit.

-One important question here is whether an e-process was necessary for this purpose, or whether a nonnegative martingale (with respect to $\Pcal$) beginning at one would have sufficed.
+One important question is whether an e-process was necessary for this purpose, or if a nonnegative martingale (with respect to $\Pcal$) beginning at one would have sufficed.
 In Ville's original result, $\Pcal$ was a singleton, and hence such martingales do exist and were explicitly constructed.
 However, in our setting, the question is whether a composite $\Pcal$-martingale exists, which would satisfy the martingale property for \emph{every} $\P \in \Pcal$.

-The answer is an emphatic no: for any sufficiently rich $\Pcal$, there is no nonnegative $\Pcal$-martingale that can grow to infinity on $\mu^*$-nullsets.
-In fact, it is possible that the only nonnegative $\Pcal$-martingales are constants (and if we fix their initial value to one, as we often do, then it must simply remain at one).
-This fact is not obvious. \cite{ramdas2021testing} prove that for $\Pcal^{01}=\{\text{Ber}(p)^\infty : p \in [0,1]\}$ on the space $\Omega = \{0,1\}^\N$, meaning the set of all possible i.i.d.\ Bernoulli sequences, the only nonnegative $\Pcal^{01}$-martingales are constants.
+The answer is an emphatic no: for any sufficiently rich $\Pcal$, there is no nonnegative $\Pcal$-martingale that can grow to infinity on $\outerLocal$-nullsets.
+In fact, it is possible that the only nonnegative $\Pcal$-martingales are constants (and if we fix their initial value to one, then it must simply remain at one).
+This fact is not obvious.
+Ramdas et al.~\cite{ramdas2021testing} prove that for $\Pcal^{01}=\{\text{Ber}(p)^\infty : p \in [0,1]\}$ on the space $\Omega = \{0,1\}^\N$, meaning the set of all possible i.i.d.\ Bernoulli sequences, the only nonnegative $\Pcal^{01}$-martingales are constants.